What tourist spots in Fukushima Prefecture do locals recommend to foreigners? [Top 10 reader survey]

 No.3 Goshiki-numa Ponds (Urabandai)

-Goshiki-numa is a general term for the numerous lakes and ponds created by the eruption of Mt.
+Goshiki-numa refers to the many lakes and ponds formed by the eruption of Mt.
 Bandai.
-Located in the center of Bandai Asahi National Park, it was named after the different colors it appears to take on depending on the season, weather, viewing angle, and surrounding vegetation.
-Hiking can also be enjoyed in the surrounding area.
+Located in the heart of Bandai-Asahi National Park, the lakes are famous for their ever-changing colors, which shift with the season, weather, viewing angle, and surrounding vegetation.
+Visitors can also enjoy hiking trails in the scenic area around the lakes.

 No.4 Lake Inawashiro